 - Photo 9 & 10: Add the Eggs, one at the time, mixing well between each eggs.
 The cheesecake batter should be smooth and fluid.

 - Photo 11 & 12: Pour the speculoos cheesecake batter over the chilled crust, then use the back of a spoon or a small offset spatula to spread it out and smooth out the top.

-- Tap the Springform Pan against a hard surface a few times.
+- Tap the Springform Pan against a hard surface or your kitchen counter a few times.
 This is to pop any large air bubbles that might be trapped into the batter that could make the cheesecake crack or collapse in the oven.

 - Place on the lowest rack of your oven and bake for 45 to 55 minutes, or until the cheesecake has set.
 To check if it is set, gently move the pan back and forth in the oven; the cheesecake shouldn't jiggle in the centre.

 - Turn off the oven and leave the cheesecake inside the oven to cool down naturally for about an hour.
 Then take out of the oven and leave to fully cool down at room temperature.
 When cool, transfer the cheesecake to the fridge.
 This is to avoid cracking or collapsing that can be caused by a sudden change of temperature.
 Leave to set for at least 2 hours in the fridge.

-- If you want to finish the biscoff cheesecake like mine, leave it to chill in the fridge for about an hour.
+- If you want to finish the lotus biscoff cheesecake like mine, leave it to chill in the fridge for about an hour.
 Then melt more Biscoff Spread in the microwave (it needs to be very liquid/fluid) and pour it over the cheesecake.
 Use a small offset spatula to push the spread towards the edges and create a drip effect.
 Finish with some crushed Speculoos Cookies.

 Tips to make the perfect baked cheesecake without a water bath